carefree-ladka/Interview-ready/README.md

 ## HTML
 1. What is HTML?
+2. Use of Doctype tag
+3. Use of meta tag
-2. Explain the difference between HTML and XHTML.
+4. Explain the difference between HTML and XHTML.
-3. Describe the purpose of HTML5 doctype.
+5. Describe the purpose of HTML5 doctype.
-4. What are the new features introduced in HTML5?
+6. What are the new features introduced in HTML5?
-5. What is the difference between <div> and <span>?
+7. What is the difference between <div> and <span>?
-6. Explain the significance of semantic HTML elements.
+8. Explain the significance of semantic HTML elements.
-7. Describe the HTML5 semantic elements.
+9. Describe the HTML5 semantic elements.
-8. What is the purpose of alt attribute in an image tag?
+10. What is the purpose of alt attribute in an image tag?
-9. How can you create a hyperlink in HTML?
+11. How can you create a hyperlink in HTML?
-10. What is the difference between <strong> and <b> tags?
+12. What is the difference between <strong> and <b> tags?
+13. Web worker & service worker

 ## CSS
 1. What is the box model in CSS?